-Creatives for ASO: The Complete Guide
+Creatives for ASO: The Complete Guide for all App Graphics

 Table of Contents

-- Google: Feature Graphic
+- Google Play Feature Graphic

-- iOS: Poster Frame
+- App Store Poster Frame

 - ASO Video

-- A Few Thoughts on iOS 15’s Newest Feature: In-App Events
+- iOS 15’s Newest Features

 When searching for a generic term (as opposed to a branded one, which we’ll get to later) in the Google Play store, you’ll most likely receive a list of results, showing only small icons and app titles.
 This means the icons on Google Play are the top priority creative to think about.
-From the search results, users will (hopefully) click on your app, arrive at the store page, and only then potentially install your app.
+From the search results page, users will (hopefully) click on your app, arrive at the store page, and only then potentially install your app.

 Branded Searches on Google Play